 Well just like anything, it’s all about supply and demand – well, actually more about rarity.
 Breeding a red cherry shrimp grade to painted fire is extremely difficult for hobbyists that are just starting out.
 You need a lot of tanks to be able to selectively breed the most prominent shrimp together, creating a better strain of color.
 But throughout the process, you are able to sell your culled shrimp to other hobbyists for a profit and hopefully upgrade your breeding environment.

 How do I get a grade of Painted Fire Red Shrimp?

 Of course, everyone wants the most beautiful looking cherry shrimp they can have and there are a couple of ways you can go about getting your own to this grade.

-- (novice route) Purchase one or two of the higher grade shrimps and introduce them into your colony.
+- (novice route) Purchase one or two of the higher grade shrimp and introduce them into your colony.
 Then you will have to start selectively breeding the colony to create your own Painted Red Fire Shrimp

 - (pro route) Start with standard low grade cherry/sakura shrimp and get really technically with your select breeding.
 This could take a couple of years before you start seeing Fire Red Grade or hopefully Painted Fire Red.

 It really all just depends on your budget and how much time you like to spend on the hobby.
 The great thing about Red Cherry Shrimp is if you have enough space in the aquarium, they will breed like rabbits.
 You just want to make sure they are breeding with the most prominent shrimp, which requires selective breeding in different tanks, or breeder boxes.